 - Religion, Ethics, and Society.
 The exploration of larger social issues such as race, gender, and identity as they relate to religion and religious traditions.
 Examines how moral principles, cultural values, and ethical conduct help to shape human societies.

-These six courses within the area of concentration must include the department seminar in the major's area of concentration: Religion 301 for Area A; Religion 303 for Area B; Religion 305 for Area C. Where appropriate and relevant to the major's program, up to three courses for the major may be drawn from outside the field of religion, subject to departmental approval.
+The five courses within the area of concentration must include at least one department seminar at the 300 level.
+Where appropriate and relevant to the major's program, up to two courses for the major may be drawn from outside the field of religion, subject to departmental approval.

 - Junior Colloquium: An informal required gathering of the Junior majors once each semester.
 Students should complete a worksheet in advance in consultation with their major advisor and bring copies of the completed worksheet to the meeting.